Get your FREE store + Amazon business!

 $1,181

-average holiday debt taken on by Americans who borrowed for Christmas (LendingTree)
+average holiday debt taken on by shoppers who borrowed for Christmas (LendingTree)

 ~80%

-of New Year’s resolutions are abandoned by February (U.S. News & World Report)
+of New Year’s resolutions are abandoned by February (U.S. News)

 4–5%

-current high-yield savings APY that most challenge money never earns – because it sits in checking (FDIC-insured banks)
+APY a high-yield savings account pays – interest most challenge money never earns sitting in checking (Bankrate)

 Expert tips: